 michael sorrell, judy woodruff, and David gergen

-This year, Michael Sorrell, Judy Woodruff, and David Gergen will join Duke in celebrating 50 years of public policy education and scholarship by discussing the future of public service and our democracy.
-We hope you will join us in Page Auditorium on Thursday, February 17, 2022 for the opportunity to hear this conversation.
+Michael Sorrell, Judy Woodruff, and David Gergen joined Duke in celebrating 50 years of public policy education and scholarship by discussing the future of public service and our democracy in Penn Pavilion.

 DR. JIM YONG KIM